TheCaduceus/WARP-UNLIMITED-ADVANCED/README.md

 <h4><b>3.On your Computer,The Script will run and give you 1GB data / 10 Second until your PC is on and the Window is open.</b></h4>
 <h4><b>4.This Tricks works on both!
 That's WARP or WARP+.</b></h4>
 <h4><b>5.If you are hosting this Script on your PC or Local System then confirm that it is connected to INTERNET CONNECTION.</b></h4>
-<h4><b>6.Okteto turns sleeping mode on your Deployed app, if its provided Domain don't got pinged within 24 Hours!
-Please Refer to STEPS 5-9 under Okteto section to know how to prevent it.</b></h4>
 <h2><b>❓FAQ</b></h2>
 <h4><b>1.How much scripts can I host/run for same account?</b></h4>
   <p><b>I will recommend to host/run 3 or less than 3 (<3) scripts for each account because Cloudflare is API have request limits.
 Hosting/Running too many scripts can cause "Too many Requests" error which indicates that API getting too many requestes from same account and that is why there is a cooldown timer of 10 seconds to prevent this.</b></p>